datalad-handbook/book/docs/basics/101-116-sharelocal.rst

    $ datalad get -n recordings/longnow

-The hidden section below will elaborate on :command:`datalad get` and the ``-n/--no-data`` option, but for now, let's first see what has changed after running the above command (excerpt):
+The section below will elaborate on :command:`datalad get` and the ``-n/--no-data`` option, but for now, let's first see what has changed after running the above command (excerpt):